-Key judgements and estimates Description Measuring fair value of property, plant and equipment and investment properties Cohuna District Hospital obtains independent valuations for its non-current assets at least once every five years.
-If an independent valuation has not been undertaken at balance date, the health service estimates possible changes in fair value since the date of the last independent valuation with reference to Valuer-General of Victoria indices.
-Managerial adjustments are recorded if the assessment concludes a material change in fair value has occurred.
-Where exceptionally large movements are identified, an interim independent valuation is undertaken.
-Estimating useful life and residual value of property, plant and equipment Cohuna District Hospital assigns an estimated useful life to each item of property, plant and equipment, whilst also estimating the residual value of the asset, if any, at the end of the useful life.
+Key judgements and estimates Description Estimating useful life of property, plant and equipment Cohuna District Hospital assigns an estimated useful life to each item of property, plant and equipment.
 This is used to calculate depreciation of the asset.
-The health service reviews the useful life, residual value and depreciation rates of all assets at the end of each financial year and where necessary, records a change in accounting estimate.
+The health service reviews the useful life and depreciation rates of all assets at the end of each financial year and where necessary, records a change in accounting estimate.
 Estimating useful life of right-of-use assets The useful life of each right-of-use asset is typically the respective lease term, except where the health service is reasonably certain to exercise a purchase option contained within the lease (if any), in which case the useful life reverts to the estimated useful life of the underlying asset.
 Cohuna District Hospital applies significant judgement to determine whether or not it is reasonably certain to exercise such purchase options.